wbudgaga/distributedAdaptiveChat/README.md

 # Adaptive Distributed Chat Application Using Spring Framework

-Distributed Chat Application was implemented in java; and the Spring Framework was used to add adaptive features to the Chat Application.
-This application is an extension of the chat application existing in https://github.com/wbudgaga/distributedChat.
+Adaptive distributed chat application was implemented in java in previous work (https://github.com/wbudgaga/distributedChat).
+The Spring Framework was used to add adaptive features to thhat application to address its limitations.

 ## Problem Description:
 In this extention, we addressed the problems and limitions that exist in the orginal chat application.
 The problems are: